AdamSpannbauer/aws_python_messenger/README.md

 	* Type 'application/json' in the text input and click the checkmark
 	* Select Method Request passthrough from the Generate Template dropdown and click save
 	* Repeat the same process to create a POST method
+* Deploy your API
+	* Click on your Resource in the list of Resources, click Actions, and select Deploy API
+	* Select the deployment stage and a description then click Deploy
+* Copy the invoke URL for your API resource
+	* From the Stages page of your API click on your new resource you just created
+	* Copy the Invoke URL that appears

+### III More Facebook Stuff
+* Set up webhook
+* Set up other stuff
+* test
+* submit for approval
+* go live